 Illinois Solar Renewable Energy Credits (SRECs)

 In Illinois and other select states, SRECs provide an outstanding solar incentive that helps an owner recoup a solar system’s investment.
 SRECs have been created to help States meet Renewable Portfolio Standards (RPS) which set goals for generating a percentage of that states overall electricity from renewable energy.
-In Illinois, for example, an SREC can potentially cover 20% to 40% of the total solar investment.
+In Illinois, for example, the Illinois Shines Programs administer SRECs, which can potentially cover 20% to 40% of the total solar investment.

 Typically, one SREC equals 1,000 kilowatt-hours (kWh) of solar energy generated.
 SRECs accrue as solar electricity is generated, and are typically paid out quarterly or other interval defined by each State.